All the schools in this city

 If you’re looking for a social living option, this is it!
 You’ll stay in a private room complete with a mini-fridge, desk, chair, air conditioning and wired internet.
 Bedding packs are available for purchase, but you’ll have to bring your own towels.
 Free Wi-Fi is available in the common areas, which include a shared kitchen, a dining area and a theatre room with sofas and a big projector to watch movies.
 The nearest public transport station is just over 10 minutes away on foot, and it will take you to school in a 20-minute train ride (door-to-door: about 45 minutes).

-DK House student house
+DK House student house (minimum 4 weeks)

 This student house, located 13 minutes from the school by public transport, offers small studios with shared bathrooms and kitchens, along with a TV room and communal lounges.
 It is spread over three floors of a modern building equipped with Wi-Fi in the ground-floor common areas.
 There is a floor reserved for women only.